findkit/findkit/packages/docs/docs/crawler/toml/index.md

 ### `targets: object[]` {#targets}

-List "targets" aka domain to crawl content from
+List "targets" aka domain to crawl content from.

+This is an array of tables.
+See the TOML spec on Arrays <https://toml.io/en/v1.0.0#array-of-tables>

 ## Target Options